redhat-na-ssa/rhdh-tap-dev-ephemeral-env-template/README.md

 This repository contains the Backstage Template used to create the Kubernetes resources needed to build/deploy a simple quarkus application it shows when developer creates new branches and commit their code it builds an image with the new branch name and also when a merge request is created it deploys a new ephemeral environment to run integration testing required.

-Once the merge request is merged it deletes the ephemeral environement it created.
+Once the merge request is merged it deletes the ephemeral environment it created.

 ## Introduction